 Qasr Al Hosn

-Sometimes known as the White Fort, Qasr Al Hosn is the oldest stone building in the city of Abu Dhabi.
-Over the years, it’s become a symbol of Emirati culture and heritage, as it showcases a variety of artefacts and photos.
-But the highlight is the House of Artisans, where you can learn about traditional skills and crafts.
+A highlight is the House of Artisans, where you can learn about the traditional skills and crafts that the Emirati people have developed to meet functional and economic needs across the years.
 Watch as artists make detailed embroidery called talli, create intricate patterns through al-sadu – a form of Bedouin weaving – and braid date palm fronds together in a practice called khoos.

 Sheikh Zayed Grand Mosque

-Probably the most famous landmark in Abu Dhabi, Sheikh Zayed Grand Mosque is a must-see.
-Completed in 2007, it’s one of the most impressive places of worship in the world, and can comfortably fit more than 40,000 worshippers.
-This jaw-dropping mosque boasts 82 domes, 24 carat-gold gilded chandeliers, and over 1,000 columns adorned with amethyst and jasper.
-And you don’t need to be a Muslim to enter – Sheikh Zayed Mosque is open to everyone from 9am until 10pm, Saturday to Thursday.
-It’s free to enter and guided tours are available too.
+Probably the most famous landmark in Abu Dhabi, Sheikh Zayed Grand Mosque is an absolute must-see.
+Only completed in 2007, it’s one of the most impressive places of worship in the world, and can comfortably fit more than 40,000 worshippers.
+Roomy.

 Louvre Abu Dhabi